 Employee referral programs leverage current employee connections to hire candidates from traditionally underrepresented communities.
 Adapt referral programs to overcome diversity challenges by assessing data and goals, asking for diverse referrals, and incentivizing diversity referrals.

-Referrals by Roots is an HR Slack plugin that streamlines the referral process and helps employees search and filter for job openings, submit referrals easily and stay updated on their status.
+Referrals by Deel is an HR Slack plugin that streamlines the referral process and helps employees search and filter for job openings, submit referrals easily and stay updated on their status.

 Emphasize inclusive behaviors daily